United States Army

 As a commissioned officer of the U.S Army, you'll also enjoy generous education loan-repayment benefits, residency programs and ongoing initiatives to support your career development and advancement.

 Future Civilian Careers

 As you advance through your medical career, you will be looking for experiences that blend teaching, research and clinical excellence to best prepare you for unique and challenging opportunities in medicine.
-Our surgeons excel in clinical, research, operational, academic and health administration arenas.
+Our psychologists excel in clinical, research, operational, academic and health administration arenas.
 Many have worked in more than one career track throughout their time in the U.S. Army and have held leadership positions ahead of their private sector counterparts.

 PARTNERSHIP FOR YOUTH SUCCESS (PaYS) Program